Autographed Print Copies

 All orders include free stickers and postcards.
 Because of travel, please allow up to three weeks for delivery, and only use the Houston pickup option if you have made arrangements to meet me (or you are an international customer).

 Already have a copy and want it signed?
-I'm sorry I don't do book plates for security reasons.
+I don't do book plates for security reasons.
 But please check my Blog for a list of upcoming appearances.
+Contact me for an address if you wish to mail a book to me for signature.

 Event Coordinators: print out and distribute this Order Form Doc File to your attendees to preorder books at a discount prior to your event.
 (Form includes a tax-free option for schools and libraries.)